benoitlahoz/vue-diod/packages/vue-diod/docs/examples/parent-child.md

 Instead or in addition of providing
-[global services](../getting-started/basic-usage#vue-diod), we can configure a new builder object at the component level, which built container will provide services to its children.
+[global services](../getting-started/basic-usage#vue-diod), we can configure a new builder object at the component level, which container will provide services to its children.

 Let's create a meal service for our children!